buttoncomputer/swift-uuid-literal/README.md

 # Swift UUID Literal

-`swift-uuid-literal` is a Swift package that provides a compile-time-validated UUID literal macro.
+Swift UUID Literal is a Swift package that provides a compile-time-validated UUID literal macro.

 ## Example